BTCTrader/broker-api-docs/README.md

 Nonce is a regular integer number.
 It must be increasing with every request you make.

-A common practice is to use unix time for that parameter.
+A common practice is to use unix timestamp for that parameter.

 #### Signature